Beginnings and Endings

 was speaking of her friends).

-All know the members of their crowd; it’s still
+All know the members of their crowd; it’s important

-I passed through, those teaching for the local
+In a town I passed through, those teaching

-college bought their uniforms at Sears; the one
+for the local college bought their uniforms at Walmart;

 astronaut, then confessed she’d mostly read